 - No bugs were marked ‘caught’ even though the team was discussing a P1 that Rainforest caught.

-In addition the the visual bar charts, there’s also a table that reports the numerical changes of these data points over the last two weeks.
+In addition to the visual bar charts, there’s also a table that reports the numerical changes of these data points over the last two weeks.

 Green - number is larger than the previous week